Highlights of the Program

 • Case study showing how scale, risk tolerance, and sustainability goals are shaping technology choice

-• Developing a framework aligning cost, flexibility, and operational reliability with commercial objectives
+• Developing a framework aligning costs, flexibility, and operational reliability with commercial objectives

 16:25 - 16:30